-Selling your property via a rent to own agreement is an excellent way to easily get the price you want for your Greater Toronto Area house.
+Selling your property via a rent to own agreement is an excellent way to easily get the price you want for your Ontario house.
 The process is simple and you’ll likely be able to find a buyer right away, even your current tenant!
 Learn more about how to set it up in our latest post!

-There are many reasons why homeowners in Greater Toronto Area are choosing to sell their properties via a rent to own agreement.
+There are many reasons why homeowners in Ontario are choosing to sell their properties via a rent to own agreement.
 If the cash isn’t needed right away, there are many financial benefits to selling your house in this manner.
-Below, we outline 7 steps to sell your property via a rent to own agreement in Greater Toronto Area!
+Below, we outline 7 steps to sell your property via a rent to own agreement in Ontario!

 Step #1 – Find The Right Tenants